 The standard measurement for office space in this area is around 940 sqft.
 Most buildings in this region are close to 3 floors.
 Most buildings in this area were built in 1951 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Waste services is the dominant industry in this area.
-Commute by public transit is the most popular way to get to work amongst Studio City residents.
+Waste services is the dominant industry in this region.
+Commute by public transit is the most popular way to get to work amongst Studio City folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.